box/box-typescript-sdk-gen/docs/webhooks.md

 - webhookId `string`
   - The ID of the webhook.
   - Used as `webhook_id` in path `path` of the API call
+- headers `GetWebhookByIdHeadersArg`
+  - Used as headers for the API call

 ### Returns